alandry110/workday-scheduler/README.md

 ![gif of mock-up](./assets/images/05-third-party-apis-homework-demo.gif)

+## Trouble Shooting

+* First I needed to move the Moment.js and jQuery above the code.
+* I then added my script.js file at the end of my html inside of <body>.

 ## Description and Credits

 To create this application, I sought help from multiple resources, which include:

+* YouTube:
+    - https://www.youtube.com/watch?v=nmAHDEO9RW8 : helped me understand moment.js

 ## Final submission links: